 2. What skills and strengths can you bring to this position?

 Did the interviewee blindly apply to your opening or did they consider how they match your needs?
 This question can help you find out.
-Applicants should be able to think critically about how their abilities will benefit your team.
+Applicants should be able to think critically about how their abilities will benefit your unique team.

 3. Can you tell me about your current job?